MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-agentless-data-collection.md

 - In Azure, these permissions are automatically added to your subscriptions when you enable agentless scanning.
 - In AWS, these permissions are [added to the CloudFormation stack in your AWS connector](enable-agentless-scanning-vms.md#enable-agentless-scanning-on-aws).
-- In GCP permissions are [added to the onboarding script in your GCP connector](enable-agentless-scanning-vms.md#enable-agentless-scanning-on-gcp).
+- In GCP, these permissions are [added to the onboarding script in your GCP connector](enable-agentless-scanning-vms.md#enable-agentless-scanning-on-gcp).

-### Azure permisions
+### Azure permissions

 The built-in role “VM scanner operator” has read-only permissions for VM disks that are required for the snapshot process.
 The detailed list of permissions is: